Physically-based dimensionless features for pluvial flood mapping with machine learning: Theory

 For flooding by flow path expansion, the flow hydraulics are represented by the Saint–Venant equations describing conservation of mass (i.e., continuity) and momentum as follows \cite{chow1959open,moussa2000approximation, ercan2014scaling}:

-where $t$ is time, $x$ is the spatial coordinate along the channel centerline, $h$ is the water depth, $Q$ is the flow rate, $A$ is the channel cross sectional area, $u_c$ is the depth averaged velocity in the $x$ direction of the channel centerline, $g$ is gravitational acceleration, $S_0$ is the ground slope of the channel, and $S_f$ is the friction slope (Fig. \ref{fig:1_flow_hydraulics}).
-While the Saint-Venant equations described depth averaged flow in 1D, the description applies to the 2D watershed area by applying the equations to the network of 1D flow paths over the watershed.
-Note that the flow, $Q$, could account for infiltration and exfiltration along the channel length, and in steady state, Eqs. (\ref{eq:continuity}) and (\ref{eq:momentum}) are the basis of the standard step method of HEC-RAS 1D (Appendix \ref{sec:HEC-RAS1d}).
-The coupled set of equations (\ref{eq:continuity}) and (\ref{eq:momentum}) is closed by assuming a function for the friction slope \citep{yang2019lattice, ercan2014scaling}, i.e.,
+where $t$ is time, $x$ is the spatial coordinate along the channel centerline, $h$ is the water depth, $Q$ is the flow rate, $A$ is the channel cross sectional area, $u_c$ is the depth averaged velocity in the $x$ direction, $g$ is gravitational acceleration, $S_0$ is the ground slope of the channel, and $S_f$ is the friction slope (Fig. \ref{fig:1_flow_hydraulics}).
+The Saint-Venant equations apply to a 1D topological description of the watershed flow path network.
+Note that the flow, $Q$, could account for infiltration and exfiltration along the channel length, and in steady state, Eqs. (\ref{eq:continuity}) and (\ref{eq:momentum}) are the basis of the standard step method of HEC-RAS 1D.
+The coupled set of equations (\ref{eq:continuity}) and (\ref{eq:momentum}) is closed by assuming a function for the friction slope \cite{yang2019lattice, ercan2014scaling}, i.e.,

 where $K = \frac{1}{n}R_h^{2/3}A$ is the conveyance, for which $R_h$ is the hydraulic radius, and $n$ is Manning's roughness coefficient.